-- downfield.
-If runback develops, maintain inside-out position, but begin moving toward A's goal line to stay with action on and around runner. - C. Observe action in front of the ball.
+- A. If kick is short to either sideline, the sideline official will assume responsibility for the ball.
+Observe action in front of the ball.
+On all other kicks cover the receiver, taking a position ahead of the receiver if possible.
 Observe first touching, interference, and fair catch situations.
 Cover kicks on ground or in air which go 25 yards or more.
 If in doubt as to spot of out of bounds kick in the air, raise hand and R will assist.
-If there is any question regarding covering official, communicate verbally.
-Use signal #11, foul marker, or spot marker (bean bag) when appropriate. - D. After kick is caught or recovered, move quickly to your sideline and cover progress of runner.
-You have entire sideline. - H E. If kick is short to your side, take responsibility for ball and be alert for first touching (legal or illegal), catch interference, valid or invalid fair catch signal(s), and end of kick.
-Use signal #11, foul marker, or spot marker (bean bag) when appropriate. - F. If kick goes to side opposite you, drift downfield, observing all action and be alert for a sudden cut toward your side and possible exchange in coverage of the runner.
-When you do not have the ball, take a position to observe action in your area ahead of the runner. - H, L G. Mark and hold out of bounds spot of rolling kick on your side.
-Be alert to cover and accept R's signal in spotting out of bounds kick in flight. - H. L will be primarily responsible for ruling on fair catch signal in his area.
-H observe other action surrounding the ball.
-If player signaling fair catch does not touch the ball, H must observe legality of his actions until the ball becomes dead.
+If there is any question regarding covering official, communicate verbally. - H, L B. If kick goes to side opposite you, drift downfield while kick is in flight, observing all action and be alert for a sudden cut toward your side and possible exchange in coverage of the runner.
+When you do not have the ball, take a position to observe action in your area ahead of the runner. - C. Mark and hold out of bounds spot of rolling kick on your side.
+Be alert to cover and accept R's signal in spotting out of bounds kick in flight. - B D. B will be primarily responsible for ruling on fair catch signal in his area.
+L and H observe other action surrounding the ball.
+If player signaling fair catch does not touch the ball, L and H must observe legality of his actions until the ball becomes dead.
 Be ready to rule on kick in end zone.
 Be alert for batting.
 Use a bean bag to mark the spot where kick ends.